-We will use this information to:
+We will use this information to, where appropriate:

-- Assess your creditworthiness and whether you can afford to take the product;
+- Assess your creditworthiness and whether you can afford to take the product.

-- Verify the accuracy of the data you have provided to us;
+- Verify the accuracy of the data you have provided to us.

-- Prevent criminal activity, fraud, and money laundering;
+- Prevent criminal activity, fraud, and money laundering.

-- Manage your account(s);
+- Manage your account(s).

-- Trace and recover debts; and
+- Trace and recover debts.

 - Ensure any offers provided to you are appropriate to your circumstances.

 We will continue to exchange information about you with TransUnion while you have a relationship with us.
 We will also inform TransUnion about your settled accounts.
-If you borrow and do not repay in full and on time, TransUnion will record the outstanding debt.
+If you do not repay in full and on time, TransUnion will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.

 When TransUnion receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.